ace0/Security101/README.md

 ## Production Services on the Internet

+#### Set basic limits on the number of incorrect logins permitted for any one account
+The importants of this rule varies with the consequence of an attacker gaining unauthorized access to an account.
+For even medium-consequence web sites or web services, though, simple online guessing attacks can be thwarted by setting reaonable limits on incorrect guesses.
+Even generous limits like 100 guesses per day can effectively halt online password guessing attacks.

 #### Store and validate passwords using bcrypt, scrypt, or PBKDF2.
 No plaintext passwords, no simple hashing, not even simple hashing with salts.